cwein3/ibp-mondeq-code/README.md

-# Supplementary material submission for "Certified Robustness for Deep Equilibrium Models via Interval Bound Propagation"
+# Code for "Certified Robustness for Deep Equilibrium Models via Interval Bound Propagation"

 PyTorch code for training models discussed in this paper.
 The main script for training/testing a model is ```runner.py```.